InSyncWithFoo/pyright-langserver-for-pycharm/README.md

 TDD is not applicable, because I also don't know for sure what to expect.

-## Installation
+## Debugging

-Clone this repository, then open the directory using IntelliJ.
+* Clone this repository, then open the directory using IntelliJ.
-Run the "*Run Plugin*" run configuration and start debugging.
+* Run the "*Run Plugin*" run configuration.
+  This will build the plugin from scratch.
+It may take a while.
+* When PyCharm is fully started, open an arbitrary Python project.
+* Open *Settings*, then open the *Pyright* panel in the *Tools* section.
+* Pick an executable (typically named `pyright-langserver` or `pyright-python-langserver`).
+* Click *Ok*.
+Observe that a new `pyright-experimental.xml` file is created in the `.idea` subdirectory of the Python project.
+* Try hovering over variables to see that nothing happens.
+* Try pressing <kbd>Ctrl</kbd> + <kbd>Space</kbd> or the corresponding
+  shortcut for your system and observe a spinner at the bottom of the drop menu.
+  It persists for about 10 seconds before disappearing.
+* Close PyCharm.
+Open the `idea.log` file at `/build/idea-sandbox/system/log/idea.log` and search for lines containing `LspServerImpl` or `Lsp4jServerConnector`.
+* Compare that with the traceback excerpt above.

 ## Credits